Assisting a family member or friend with an NDIS application? Consider writing a support letter to aid the assessment process.

-While the NDIA may not request one, a support letter outlining the applicant's goals, daily support needs, and impact on the carer can be beneficial.
-Our guide explains how to write an NDIS support letter, what information to include, and where to find help if needed.
+While the NDIA may not request one, a support letter outlining the applicant's goals and daily support needs can be beneficial.
+This comprehensive guide will show you how to write a support letter that can significantly strengthen an NDIS application.

 What exactly is an NDIS support letter?

 The support letter should highlight the everyday challenges and difficulties the applicant faces due to their disability or condition.
-This can include information about the participant's mobility, communication, personal care, and any other areas where support is required.
+This includes information about the participant's functional abilities in key areas like mobility, communication, personal care, and any other areas where support is required.

 It is also helpful to provide information about the participant's goals and aspirations, as well as any achievements or progress they have made in their journey towards greater independence and self-reliance.